Best Guitar Amps for 2021 [Our Reviews and Comparisons]

-Apart from being one of the best-looking amps, it also offers the trademark British vintage sound for which Vox is known.
+Apart from being one of the best guitar amps, it also offers the trademark British vintage sound for which Vox is known.
 Cleans are pure while the gain is full-bodied and beautifully saturated.

 The controls on this AC4HW1 are about as simple as it gets.
 There are four knobs, controlling master volume, treble, bass, and preamp volume (this functions more like a gain switch).
 The turret board is hand-wired instead of using modern printed circuit boards, simplifying the signal path through the amp and offering purer, more precise vintage tones.

 There are two inputs, offering a high and low voicing.
 An output of an extension speaker lets you run the circuit in a larger cabinet if necessary.
 Finally, in its hot/cool switch, this amp has an extra special feature.
 It gives Vintage Vox top-boost tone when left on ‘cool’ mode.
 ‘Hot’ mode bypasses the whole tone circuit for a rich, overdriven saturation of the tubes.

 This amp also delivers a solid amount of bass and depth.
 It’s a great choice for recording, home use, and smaller jam sessions or solo gigs.

 What We Don’t Like About Vox AC4HW1

 Removing the back panel of this amp is a tough job.